Definitive Guide: How to Source from China? (7 Steps)

 2. Get In Touch With Chinese Manufacturers

-The process of this is relatively straightforward: All you need to do is go to Alibaba (a massive network that connects you with hundreds and thousands of qualified manufacturers from China).
+The process of this is relatively straightforward: All you need to do is go to online wholesale websites like Alibaba (a massive network that connects you with hundreds and thousands of qualified manufacturers from China) to find the products that you want to buy.
+Then, Send messages to at least 10-15 suppliers.
+You have nothing to lose.

 “Hello, my name is (your name).
 I’m texting you because I am in dire need of (your product name).
 Can you please offer me your price and quotations (also tell the number of units you want to order) and an estimated delivery time?
 Thank you!
 I would like to highlight one more thing as I’m not only contacting you but also your competitors, so please be kind and reasonable with your quote.
 Regards, (name).”